Certainty Blog

 6. Description of the Incident

 Example: On January 25, 2024, at 10:15 a.m., a fire broke out in the ABC Restaurant’s kitchen at 123 Main Street.
-The fire started when a malfunctioning gas burner ignited a grease spill on the floor.
-The fire spread swiftly to surrounding cupboards and appliances, resulting in intense smoke and flames.
-The smoke alarm informed the restaurant’s personnel and customers, and they fled the premises.
-The fire department came within 10 minutes and extinguished the flames.
-There were no injuries, but the kitchen was severely damaged, forcing the restaurant to close for repairs.
+A malfunctioning gas burner ignited a grease spill on the floor, starting the blaze.
+Flames spread swiftly to surrounding cupboards and appliances, producing intense smoke.
+The smoke alarm alerted the restaurant’s personnel and customers, and they fled the premises.
+Emergency responders arrived within 10 minutes and extinguished the fire.
+There were no injuries, but the kitchen sustained severe damage, forcing the restaurant to close for repairs.

 7. Cause of The Incident